Montevideo Travel Insurance Guide

 What to expect if you need medical care

 Reciprocal Healthcare Available Citizens of AR, BR, PY, BO, PE, EC, CO, VE may have partial coverage through reciprocal agreements.
-Mercosur agreement provides emergency care only, not comprehensive coverage, documentation required
+Mercosur agreement provides emergency care only, not complete coverage, documentation required

 What Your Policy Should Cover